-Ghosting is a term used to describe the disengaging from a relationship through sudden withdrawal and avoidance.
-The person doing the ghosting (the “ghoster”) cuts off all communication—stops responding to texts and calls, unfollows on social media, doesn’t respond to attempts to reconnect, and will take steps to avoid seeing the person they ghosted in person.
+Ghosting has been said to be the modern break-up technique.
+Ushered to a new level of use by mobile dating apps and the anonymity of social media, nearly everyone has been ghosted at some point.
+You might wonder, what is the meaning of ghosting someone?The meaning of ghosting someone is when a person disengages from a relationship through sudden withdrawal and avoidance.
+The person doing the ghosting (the âghosterâ) cuts off all communicationâstops responding to texts and calls, unfollows on social media, doesnât respond to attempts to reconnect, and will take steps to avoid seeing the person they ghosted in person.

-It’s a common misconception that ghosting is easier on the victim that direct confrontation.
+Itâs a common misconception that a ghosting experience is easier on the victim that direct confrontation.
 Although it does avoid confrontation, research has shown that ghosting is one of the least compassionate and most harmful ways to break up with someone.
+In this article, weâll dive deep into the meaning of ghosting someone, why people ghost, how you can protect yourself from the harmful effects of a ghosting experience, and how avoidant personality traits vs anxious attachment styles play into ghosting.

-You’ll know when you’ve been ghosted: they will break off all communication, not respond to texts or calls, and likely unfollow you on social media platforms.
+Youâll know when youâve been ghosted: they will break off all communication, not respond to texts or calls, and likely unfollow you on social media platforms.
 (Although not always.
 Keep reading for a definition of orbiting and the effects of it.)
 It is rejection by complete withdrawal.
-You won’t be able to get in contact with them, and if you share social groups they’ll try to avoid contact with you in person.
+You wonât be able to get in contact with them, and if you share social groups theyâll try to avoid contact with you in person.

 However, not all forms of ghosting are so obvious.
-A newer form of ghosting, known as ‘soft ghosting’, has been rising in popularity.
-This is more like fizzling—slowly withdrawing from a relationship until there’s no contact instead of doing it all at once.
-It’s thought to be a kinder form of ghosting, subtlety hinting at the lack to discontinue the relationship but being unwilling to start a confrontation or avoid hurt feelings.
+A newer form of ghosting, known as âsoft ghostingâ, has been rising in popularity.
+This is more like fizzlingâslowly withdrawing from a relationship until thereâs no contact instead of doing it all at once.
+Itâs thought to be a kinder form of ghosting, subtlety hinting at the lack to discontinue the relationship but being unwilling to start a confrontation or avoid hurt feelings.

 - Time between answered texts slowly increases.